Rumpunzel/rpg-thingy/playing-the-game/assets/index.md

 # Gear

-Gear [Assets](/playing-the-game/assets) are more specific versions of general assets.
+Gear assets are more specific versions of general assets.
 They work just like normal assets but have additional properties.
-These properties are only for their corresponding skill [Conflicts](/playing-the-game/conflicts), only when the asset is used on a skill test to gain minimum effort.
+These properties are only for their corresponding skill [Conflicts](../conflicts), only when the asset is used on a skill test to gain minimum effort.
 An asset's properties can only be used as long as it has a quality rating of at least **1.**

 Some assets may be only specifically be used to attack or defend.
-If they are used for minimum effort to attack or defend but weren't meant to do so, it is treated as an [Off-Label Use](/playing-the-game/assets#off-label-usage).
+If they are used for minimum effort to attack or defend but weren't meant to do so, it is treated as an [Off-Label Use](#off-label-usage).
 Whether an asset is used to attack is signified by a 🗡 and by a 🛡 if it is meant to defend.
 Sometimes a different skill is listed, such as a **Longbow** is used to for Maneuver during Fight conflicts.
 If there is no additional information given, the gear asset is neither meant to attack nor defend, though it may, of course, still be used for that as an off-label use.
 Outside of conflicts, gear assets may be used on skill tests regardless if they were meant for attacking or defending as long as it makes sense in the narrative.